brianhuster/unnest.nvim/README.md

 ## Installation

-Require Nvim 0.11 or later.
+Requires Nvim 0.11 or later.

-You can install `unnest.nvim` using any plugin manager that supports `git`, like [lazy.nvim](https://github.com/folke/lazy.nvim), [vim-plug](https://github.com/junegunn/vim-plug), etc. See the document of your plugin manager for how to install a plugin with them.
+You can install `unnest.nvim` using any plugin manager that supports `git`, like [lazy.nvim](https://github.com/folke/lazy.nvim), [vim-plug](https://github.com/junegunn/vim-plug), etc. See the documentation of your plugin manager for how to install a plugin with them.

 Nvim 0.12 has a built-in plugin manager, so you can also install `unnest.nvim` using
 ```lua